What is Decentralized Finance and How it Work?

 4. Interoperability: DeFi protocols are designed to be interoperable, allowing users to seamlessly transfer assets and data across different platforms and networks.
 This interoperability fosters innovation and the development of interconnected financial ecosystems.

-Image of Decentralized Finance (DeFi) in Finance
+History of Decentralized Finance (DeFi)

 Key Components of DeFi